jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 * :download:`All of this can be downloaded from here <Assignment3.zip>`

     * This is a compressed IntelliJ project
-    * Just unzip, put it where you want on your computer, and you should be able to open this project through IntelliJ
+    * Just unzip, put it in the desired location on the computer, and open the project through IntelliJ

 .. warning::